 Ultimately, a cat is a natural predator of a mouse, right?
 Therefore, if the mouse can smell that a cat is present, that should be enough to help deter mice.

 I have worked with people in the past who have used this technique, and it worked (mostly!).
 In my opinion, kitty litter has a high success rate of driving mice away.

 There is a certain process you can follow to get rid of mice.
-Using kitty litter to scare mice away is another thing you can do.
+Using kitty litter to deter mice is another thing you can do.
 Let’s take a look at the step by step process right here.

 - How To Get Rid Of Mice Using Kitty Litter

 - 1. Use New, Unscented Kitty Litter

 - 2. Find Out the Areas that Mice Spend the Most Time in Your House

 - 4. Lay Down Your Kitty Litter